Dysuria: Infection vs. Chemical (Child)

-If you think bubble bath soap caused the reaction, don't use bubble baths in the future.
+If you think bubble bath soap caused the reaction, stop using bubble baths.

-Over-the-counter diaper creams may be used to help with irritation in the genital area.
+Use over-the-counter diaper creams to help with irritation in the genital area.

 Follow up with your child's healthcare provider, or as advised.
-If a culture specimen was taken, you may call for the result as directed.
+If the provider took a culture specimen, call for the result as advised.

 Call your child's healthcare provider right away if any of these occur: